Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Why people mix these substances isn’t well-studied, and it isn’t clear how commonly this is done.
 However, it’s likely relatively common.
 Zoloft is one of the most commonly prescribed antidepressants in the United States, and alcohol is a widely available recreational drug.[3]

-There are several potential dangers when mixing these medications.
-Zoloft has a sedating effect on users, and alcohol can worsen this effect.
-Used together, these drugs have been shown to lead to significant memory impairment and a greater risk of engaging in violent, impulsive behavior.[5]
+There are several potential problems that can occur when mixing these medications.
+This medication has a sedating effect on users, and a Zoloft alcohol interaction can worsen this effect.
+Used together, these drugs have been shown to lead to significant memory impairment and a greater risk of engaging in violent, impulsive behavior.

 Taking these substances together also has the potential to temporarily unbalance serotonin levels, boosting them beyond what is healthy.
 This can lead to a condition called serotonin syndrome, where a person may experience the following:

-In severe cases, this condition can become life-threatening.
+In severe cases, sertraline and alcohol dangers can become life-threatening.

 This is all in addition to the important fact that taking Zoloft and alcohol together has the potential to reduce the efficacy of a person’s mental health treatment.
 If alcohol makes Zoloft less effective in managing symptoms, it likely isn’t worth drinking even if that individual experiences no additional negative side effects.